dneish2/Infera/ReadMe.md

 # Infera 🔥

-When you need to know which companies matter, you shouldn't guess.
-You should infer.
-**Infera** pulls the signal from the noise — turning raw company data into clear, ranked intelligence.
+**Infera** pulls the signal from the noise , turning raw company data into clear, ranked intelligence.
+This intelligence can now be utilized to guide investment decisions.

 ---